andrewcccc/andrewcccc.github.io/projects.md

 ## ECE Capstone Project
 University of Alberta (September 2020 - May 2021)

-**Problems:** Greenhouse operations in Alberta are often restricted in scale as a consequence of low profit margins arising from high energy costs.
-Reducing these high costs through the incorporation of greenhouse technology could make greenhouse operation more feasible and common in Alberta.
-Since careful environmental control is required to ensure a crop’s quality and yield, growers are challenged to have enough knowledge to interpret information provided by the monitoring system and adjust control setpoints accordingly.
+**Problems:** Greenhouse operations in Alberta are often restricted in scale as a consequence of low-profit margins arising from high energy costs.
+Reducing these high costs through the incorporation of greenhouse technology could make greenhouse operations more feasible and common in Alberta.
+Since careful environmental control is required to ensure a crop’s quality and yield, growers are challenged to have enough knowledge to interpret the information provided by the monitoring system and adjust control setpoints accordingly.

-**Objective:** The goal of this project is to address this need with the development of an integrated mini production facility equipped with sensors, controllers and actuators that features both a monitoring-reporting system and an artificial intelligence based control-decision-making system to optimize conditions for plant growth and the overall energy cost.
+**Objective:** The goal of this project is to address this need with the development of an integrated mini-production facility equipped with sensors, controllers and actuators that features both a monitoring-reporting system and an artificial intelligence- based control-decision-making system to optimize conditions for plant growth and the overall energy cost.

-**Tasks:** I designed and developed an Android mobile application to retrieve our sensor data and mushroom images for monitoring the conditions of our mushrooms in the greenhouse.
+**Tasks:** I designed and developed an Android mobile application to retrieve current, humidity, temperature sensor data and mushroom images for monitoring the conditions of our mushrooms in the greenhouse.
 The project code for the app can be found in [here](https://github.com/andrewcccc/Greenhouse).

 The app was built in Andorid Studio programming in Java.

 Hightlights:
 * Used Retrofit API to retrieve JSON sensor data
-* Used MPAndroidChart librsry to display graphical data
+* Used MPAndroidChart library to display graphical data
 * Used Picasso library to retrieve image results